+Figure 1.
+Circularity rate for European countries

+3.2 Existing methods (and lacks)

+3.3 AHP

 In this section, we broaden our discussion on the research methodologies and the related data sources, in order to clarify the steps that characterize the conducted work.
 MCDA is introduced to define an indicator, called BCEI, which makes the blockchain platform comparison possible.
 The reliability of this methodology is profoundly influenced by the criteria selection, weights assignment, and value assessment processes.
 Thanks to this procedure the comparison criteria are chosen, and their relevance weights and values are assigned.
 In the following paragraphs we will go into detail about each of the referenced procedures.
 MCDA is an analytical methodology used to compare different conflictual alternatives and to perform choices [36].
 The effectiveness of this benchmarking tool for decision making processes is showed by several studies, in which the usage scenarios are numerous and very different from each other [37, 38].
 According to the work of Öztürk and Yildizbaşi [39], MCDA is useful to identify the most relevant barriers to the integration of blockchains into supply chain management.
 Differently, some authors ideated a multicriteria based approach to support decision making for the design of blockchain applications [40].
 Our research proposes a method to identify and analyse multiple criteria and compare different blockchain platforms, defining an adaptability indicator.
 The goal of the BCEI is to highlight the alternatives that are most likely to be used in a circular economy project.
 The process by which we have pursued the target is composed of several steps – Figure 2.